 14. As far as US pet healthcare spending is concerned, hamsters are some of the most budget-friendly pets around.

 You can buy a hamster at an affordable price of just $10 to $20.
 However, you will need a decent cage right away, and you can expect it to cost anywhere between $30 and $75.

-Still, unlike most other pets, you won’t have to vaccinate your hamster, take him to the vet, conduct dental check-ups, or parasite treatment, etc., which will keep your personal finances in check.
+Still, unlike most other pets, you won’t have to vaccinate your hamster, take them to the vet, conduct dental check-ups, or parasite treatment, etc., which will keep your personal finances in check.

-When it comes to spending on pets, in the US, rabbits require a small fortune (believe it or not).
+When it comes to spending on pets, rabbits require a small fortune (believe it or not).
 You can expect to invest anywhere between $220 and $700 on the bunny itself, the necessary supplies (a cage), as well as some basic pet accessories.

-As for snakes, reportedly, the most expensive reptile in the world is the silver-eyed Green Tree Python, with the outrageous purchase price of $414,000!
+As for snakes, reportedly, the most expensive reptile in the world is the Lavender Albino Ball Python, with an outrageous purchase price of $40,000!

-13. US pet ownership statistics denote that during the very first year of owning a tarantula, the owner is likely to spend anywhere between $105 and $325.
+18. During the very first year of owning a tarantula, the owner is likely to spend anywhere between $105 and $325, pet statistics denote.

 (Beyond the Treat)

 The years that follow are usually cheaper and require just $30–$90 a year.
 So, what is it that makes the first year the most expensive?